elastic/cloud-on-k8s/docs/quickstart.md

-# Quickstart tutorial
+# Quickstart

 ## Overview

-This quickstart tutorial will guide you through:
+You will learn how to:

-* Deploying the operator in your Kubernetes cluster
+* Deploy the operator in your Kubernetes cluster
-* Deploying an Elasticsearch cluster
+* Deploy an Elasticsearch cluster
-* Deploying a Kibana instance
+* Deploy a Kibana instance
-* Accessing Elasticsearch and Kibana
+* Access Elasticsearch and Kibana
-* Going further
+* Deep dive with:
     * Securing your cluster
     * Using persistent storage
     * Additional features